JamesAaronJohnson/Dapper/README.md

 # Dapper
 Dapper is a data Appending Library for reading and writing data at the end of files.
 This allows the storing of data in images, videos, music or other formats that support this method.
+This is great for use in games and works with the Unity game engine and MonoGame framework.

 ## Overview
 Here's a quick overview of how to use Dapper to append some fake save data, read it back, and then write it back to a file.